Disappointment in the Town of Añasco

-During our recent trip to Rincon, we took some time to explore the western coast and tried to find things in various little-known towns.
+During a trip to Rincon in 2010, we took some time to explore the western coast and tried to find things in various little-known towns.
 Añasco, a town just south-east of Rincon, is along the west coast of Puerto Rico and has beaches and forests to explore.
 We didn’t have a lots of time to spend in this area, but we did visit two points of interest.

 As we explore the island, we find many wonderful things … and sometimes disappointments.
 One of the biggest disappointments for me is when I see that the local and/or state government had invested a lot of money into some great project that they don’t maintain over the long term — the investment gets destroyed by nature, vandals, or both.

-That is what we encountered, to varying degrees, in Añasco.
-We visited the Salto de Encantado (Enchanted Waterfalls) and the Mirador (Observation Tower).
+That is what we encountered, to varying degrees, in Añasco when we visited the Salto de Encantado (Enchanted Waterfalls)and the Mirador (Observation Tower)..
 Both needed work to make them great again, though they are both sort of usable.
+As of 2019, The Mirador has been repainted and a lovely again, the Encantado falls still is not fixed.

 The Mirador